kiouku/interview-sheet/ProblemList.md

 The goal is to compute all the strongly connected components of a directed graph. directed graphs, a graph is said to be strongly connected or diconnected if every vertex is reachable from every other vertex.
 The algorithm based on DFS.

-Two BFS.
+Two DFS.
 First one, iterates on backwards (reversing edges) the graph and creates an array of finishing times.
 The second DFS processes the nodes in decreasing finishing time(can relabel the nodes) and discovers the leaders of all the strongly connected components.

 #### What you need to know: